wowthemesnet/mundana-theme-jekyll/_posts/2022-02-08-beans-cooking-strategies.md

 | Black lentils | – | 6-9 min |
 | Red lentils | – | 2-4 min |

-<figcaption>Recommended Instant Pot pressure cook times for beans.
+Recommended Instant Pot pressure cook times for beans.

-After this, let slow release for 10 minutes before doing a quick release and draining.</figcaption></figure>We’ve gotten in the habit of asking ourselves each night or morning, “do we need to soak beans?”
+After this, let slow release for 10 minutes before doing a quick release and draining.
+We’ve gotten in the habit of asking ourselves each night or morning, “do we need to soak beans?”
 And once you’re in the habit, it’s easy to always have beans ready!